yormy/tripwire-laravel/_docs/00___TODO.md

+# CODE:
+app-test : encryption is done in consumer derived model, which must somehow override findByIp (>where encrypted() app-test - how to disable middleware on certain routes (ie large request) Slack is unclear: => test \to ? channel?
-Route::TripwireResetRoutes();   // needs to have guest access/ todo also ignored by firewall... how? does this work Convert contfig to env and docu
-Convert all :self =>: static
+Route::TripwireResetRoutes();   // needs to have guest access/ todo also ignored by firewall... how? does this work Convert all :self =>: static
-find todo

-Slack is unclear: => test
-to ?
-channel?

-test:
-publishing with tag?

 TripwireAdminRoutes : split in api // reset ?

-Idea: hero image logo
-Yormy - tripwire + graphic?

 ??# Catch Model Binding???? => generic as in config, or specify in your model ?
 When a hacker tries to change your routes and tries to access impproper missing models then you can catch this by